 When walking the Saint Bermastiff in warm weather, make sure to provide it with plenty of water and shade.

 As a mixed descendant of Saint Bernard and Mastiff, the Saint Bermastiff inherits a slew of health issues that are commonly associated with large dogs.

 Regular examinations, heartworm prevention, and blood tests are recommended, so expect regular check-ups at the vet.

 Major issues include:

 - Distichiasis – The abnormal growth of lashes.
-Can cause bacterial infections if left untreated.
+It can cause bacterial infections if left untreated.

 - Hip Dysplasia – A hereditary condition in which the hips are abnormally formed.
-Can lead to muscle pain and arthritis.
+It can lead to muscle pain and arthritis.

 - Wobbler’s Syndrome –A cervical spine disease common amongst large dogs.
-Causes pain up the back of the neck, and causes dogs to wobble when they walk.
+It causes pain up the back of the neck and causes dogs to wobble when they walk.